leweymelchor/TR-808/README.md

 - added bpm +1, -1, +5, -5 buttons
 - added functionality logic in the while loop

+- you can now change the beats per measure
+- added time signature view
+- added + and - options to adjust the number of beats in your loop

 ## Created By:
 |Name|Email|GitHub|